akdeepak/rgrid-mlrecruitment/README.md

 6. Predict function - loads the saved model and performs the prediction
 7. Bert model has the limitation of handling tokens more than 512 tokens , I have solved the problem with sliding window approach for bert tokenization and performed the model training if the word token length is more than 512

-Note: please refer the jupyter notebook - Feb20_rgrid to refer the complete ml development implementation.
+**Note: please refer the jupyter notebook - Feb20_rgrid_notebook.ipynb to refer the complete ml development implementation.
+**